Design Book

 v1.6 — Tarbert · 21 March 2026

-• Search icon and input now equal height (32px in header, 44px in component)
+• Search icon and input equal height (32px header, 44px component)

-• Added Search as a component with standard variant, code example, and usage notes
+• Search added as a component with code example and usage notes

 v1.5 — Tarbert · 21 March 2026

-• Header logo mark changed from GTV to JACB on both pages
+• Logo mark changed from GTV to JACB on both pages

 v1.4 — Tarbert · 21 March 2026

-• Design book chrome updated to full-width header bar + vertical nav panel layout
+• Design book updated to full-width header bar + vertical nav layout

 v1.3 — Tarbert · 21 March 2026

-• Added Accordion component with CSS-only open/close animation and ARIA support
+• Accordion component added with CSS animation and ARIA support

-• Introduced named version scheme — towns and villages on the west coast of Scotland, changing weekly
+• Named version scheme introduced — west coast Scotland towns, changing weekly

 v1.2 — Tarbert · 21 March 2026